doriandevtech/FindYourPlaceApp/README.md

 The following stack is used in this project :

 For UI development: 🔨

 - React: 17.0.2 ⚛️
 - Classnames: 2.3.1

 For API calls: 📞🗺

 - Axios: 0.26.0
 - React-Google-Maps/Api: 2.7.0

+APIs used:

+- Maps JavaScript API - for loading maps 🗺
+- Places API - for searching places 🔦

 For design: 👨🏻‍🎨

 - Material UI: 4.12.3

 ## What is the vision of the 🔍 Google-Maps clone 🗺 project ?